andrew-lunarg/gfxreconstruct/tools/convert/README.md

 frame of `vkcube`, and `vkcube.f1-10.gfxr`, a capture of its first ten frames, which you can easily reproduce locally using the GFXReconstruct capture layer.

+When composing pipelines for interactive use it is usually worthwhile to have each tool use unbuffered IO so results make it through to printing to the console as soon as possible.
+The switches for that are `--line-buffered` for `grep` and `--unbuffered` for `jq`.

 ### Grep for Functions

 We can limit output to functions of particular interest easily with a pipeline.